aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex2pipeline/_index.en.md

 Amazon DynamoDB is a massive horizontally scaled NoSQL database designed for single-digit-millisecond latency with virtually no limits in scale, either in throughput or in storage.
 DynamoDB offers built-in security, continuous backups, automated multi-region replication, in-memory caching, and data export tools.

-This diagram shows the the features and integrations for DynamoDB:
+This diagram shows the features and integrations for DynamoDB:

 ![DynamoDB ecosystem](/images/event-driven-architecture/lab1/dynamodb-ecosystem.png)
 If you want to learn more [you can review the DynamoDB's features page on aws.amazon.com](https://aws.amazon.com/dynamodb/features/)